-In terms of teaching, faculty members of the laboratory teach base courses on IT Security in the BSc program, and they are also responsible for running an MSc minor specialization on IT Security.
-Members of the CrySyS Lab also perform consulting and auditing services in the field of security and privacy on a regular basis.
+In terms of teaching, faculty members of the laboratory teach basic courses on IT Security in the BSc and BProf programs, and they are also responsible for running an MSc minor specialization on IT Security.
+The lab also runs a talent management program centered around the CrySyS Student Core, an invitation based community of practice in hacking.